phiroict/kafka-packer-terraform-aws/README.md

 # Post configuration with ansible
 _Phase 3_
 To make the process scalable we do not always know the exact ip address so we use ansible as a post deployment tool.
 This will set up zookeeper and then restart the services to run the application.
-Note, you need to jump host to run this.
-Though you can call ansible from terraform, i prefer to have separation of concern and leave terraform as an infrastructure provision phase only and ansible as configuration phase.
+Note: You need to jump host to run this.
+Note: Though you can call ansible from terraform, i prefer to have separation of concern and leave terraform as an infrastructure provision phase only and ansible as configuration phase.

 First configure ssh and ansible to use the jumphost in the ansible/ssh.cfg file.